API Reference

 Python API

-The Python API provides the same functionality through a more Pythonic interface:
+The Python API provides the same QueryBuilder functionality through a Pythonic interface.

 Complete Python Example